Ongoing Professional Learning

 Growing

-sometimes arrange for ways for staff to learn about the community.
+I provide some opportunities (about 2-3 times per year) for staff to learn about the community.

 Utilizing